dumbmatter/csv-sql-live/README.md

 Todo:

+- display something when add form is closed and no tables exist. or don't let add form be closed then?
 - handle weird column names, and display converted column names
   - table names too
   - some library to do it?